What is Lemmatization in NLP?

 While stemming is a rule-based approach, lemmatization is a dictionary-based approach.
 The process of stemming also has a lower degree of accuracy as compared to lemmatization.

-Why is Lemmatization important?
+Why is Lemmatization in NLP important?

 Lemmatization is extremely important because it is far more accurate than stemming.
 This brings great value when working with a chatbot where it is crucial to understand the meaning of a user’s messages.